qrzn23/min/wip/magick/content.md

 One can hardly expect the diviner to make Samadhi with his question — that would be going too far, and destroy the character of the operation by removing the question from the class of concatenated ideas.
 It would mean interpreting the question in terms of “without limit”, and thus imply an equally formless answer.
 But he should approximate to this extreme sufficiently to **allow the question entire freedom to make for itself its own proper links with the intelligence directing the answer**, preserving its position on its own plane, and evoking the necessary counterpoise to its own deviation from the norm of nothingness.

 We may recapitulate the above reflections in a practical form.
 We will suppose that one wishes to divine by geomancy whether or no one should marry, it being assumed that one’s emotional impulses suggest so rash a course.
 The man takes his wand and his sand; he traces the question, makes the appropriate pentagram, and the sigil of the spirit.
 Before tracing the dashes which are to determine the four “Mothers”, he must strictly examine himself.
 He must banish from his mind every thought which can possibly act as an attachment to his proposed partner.
 He must banish all thoughts which concern himself, those of apprehension no less than those of ardour.
 He must carry his introspection as far as possible.
 He must observe with all the subtletv at his command whether it pains him to abandon any of these thoughts.
-So long as his mind is stirred, however slightly, by one single aspect of the subject, he is not fit to begin to form the figure. **He must sink his personality in that of the intelligence hearing the question propounded by a stranger to whom he is indifferent, but whom it is his business to serve farthfully**.
+So long as his mind is stirred, however slightly, by one single aspect of the subject, he is not fit to begin to form the figure. **He must sink his personality in that of the intelligence hearing the question propounded by a stranger to whom he is indifferent, but whom it is his business to serve faithfully**.
 He must now run over the whole affair in his mind, making sure of his utter aloofness therefrom.
 He must also make sure that his muscles are perfectly free to respond to the touch of the Will of that intelligence.
 (It is of course understood that he has not become so familiar with geomancy by dint of practice as to be able to calculate subconsciously what figures he will form; form; for this would vitiate the experiment entirely.
 It is, in fact, one of the objections to geomancy that sooner or later one does become aware at the time of tracing them whether the dots are going to be even or odd.
 This needs a special training to correct).

 Physio-psychological theory will probably maintain that the “automatic” action of the hand is controlled by the brain no less than in the case of conscious volition; but this is an additional argument for identiiying the brain with the intelligence invoked.

 Having thus identified himself as closely as possible with that intelligence, and concentrated on the question as if the “prophesying spirit” were giving its whole attention thereto, he must awart the impulse to trace the marks on the sand; and, as soon as it comes let it race to the finish.
 Here arises another technical difficulty.
 One has to make 16 rows of dots; and, especialiy for the beginner, the mind has to grapple with the apprehension lest the hand fall to execute the required number.
 It is also troubled by fearing to exceed; but excess does not matter.
 Extra lines are simply null and void, so that the best plan is to banish that thought, and make sure only of not stopping too soon.^[Practice soon teaches one to count subconsciously.yes, and that is the other difficulty again!]

-The lines being traced, the operation is over as far as spiritual qualifies are required, for a time.
+The lines being traced, the operation is over as far as spiritual qualities are required, for a time.
 The process of setting up the figure for judgment is purely mechanical.

 But, in the judgment, the diviner stands once more in need of his mmost and utmost attainments. **He should exhaust the intellectual sources of information at his disposal, and form from them his judgment.
 But having done this, he should detach his mind from what it has just formulated, and proceed to concentrate it on the figure as a whole, almost as if it were the object of his meditation.** One need hardly repeat that in both these operations detachment from one’s personal partialities is as necessary as it was in the first part of the work.
 In setting up the figure, bias would beget a Freudian phantasm to replace the image of truth which the figure ought to be; and it is not too much to say that the entire subconscious machinery of the body and mind lends itself with horrid willingness to this ape-like antic of treason.
 But now that the figure stands for judgment, the same bias would tend to form its phantasm of wish-fulfilment in a different manner.
 It would act through the mind to betray sound judgment.
 It might, for example, induce one to emphasize the Venereal element in Puella at the expense of the Saturnian.
 It might lead one to underrate the influence of a hostile figure, or to neglect altogether some element of importance.
 The <span class="small-caps">Master Therion</span> has known cases where the diviner was so afraid of an unfavourable answer that he made actual mistakes in the simple mechanical construction of the figure!
 Finally, in the summing up; it is fatally easy to slur over unpleasantness, and to breathe on the tiniest spark that promises to kindle the tinder — the rotten rags! —of hope.